 A fee agreement contract sets out the fees to be paid and how those fees will be paid.
 Depending on the service provided, a lawyer fee agreement may involve contingency fees, hourly fees or flat fees.
 With a contingency fee agreement, a client that is seeking money damages but is unable to pay an attorney upfront agrees to pay the attorney a percentage of the awarded damages if he or she wins the case.
-A traditional sample attorney fee agreement will set out an hourly rate for the attorney ($100 to $300 or more), and sometimes a paralegal or legal assistant as well, to handle all aspects of a case.
+A traditional sample attorney fee agreement will set out an hourly or “portion of an hour” rate for the attorney ($100 to $300 or more), and sometimes a paralegal or legal assistant as well, to handle all aspects of a case.
 Flat fees, or single fixed fees, are becoming more popular as clients have more options for legal services.
+While flat fees are convenient, they are typically only offered for simple or “limited scope” help.
+These can include wills, uncontested divorces, document preparations or any other straight forward legal matter.

-Legal services for low-income clients may not be subject to a fee agreement.
-For pro bono cases, the services are usually provided at no charge by volunteer lawyers.
-Fees may be minimal, and the lawyer agreement should be clear about any fees involved.
+For low-income clients or nonprofit organizations who serve those with limited means, legal services may not be subject to a fee agreement.
+For these pro bono cases, the services are usually provided at no charge or at significantly reduced rates by volunteer lawyers.
+If there are legal expenses to be paid, they must be minimal, and the lawyer agreement should be clear about any fees involved.
 In some instances, pro bono clients will pay a discounted rate or will be asked to pay reasonable court costs.
 Unlike clients with contingency fee agreements, though, pro bono clients do not have to pay their attorney a portion of their awarded damages.
+The American Bar Association (ABA) Model Rule 6.1 states that a lawyer should aspire to render at least 50 hours of pro bono legal services per year.
+Many state bars also have similar requirements or suggestions when it comes to pro bono jobs for attorneys.
+It’s important to check your local rules, as some bar associations may still require a retainer agreement, even if there are no attorney fees, stating the legal services will be done free of charge.

 For clients who don’t qualify for pro bono services but can’t afford a lawyer’s hourly rate service, law firms offer “unbundled” services.
 To reduce the fees in an attorney client agreement, attorneys can provide unbundled services by agreeing to limit the scope of representation.
 Unbundled services are typically done with flat fee pricing.
 For example, a client can pay a fixed fee for an attorney to only appear and represent him or her at a mediation.
 Another client might just need an attorney to draft specific documents, so that client would pay a flat fee for that limited service only.